zhaosheng-thu/zhaosheng-thu.github.io/_pages/about.md

 I am Sheng Zhao (赵晟), a Ph.D. student starting in Spring 2026 at the University of Rochester, NY, USA, under the supervision of Prof. [Yuhao Zhu]((https://yuhaozhu.com/)) (admitted for Fall 2025; start deferred due to visa processing).
 My research focuses on **visual computing** and **large-scale AI models**, including LLM, VLM, and diffusion model.

 Previously, I interned on the AI Coding Team at ByteDance (字节跳动) and worked as a research intern at Z.ai (智谱).
-I received my Bachelor’s degree from Tsinghua University in Beijing.
+I received my Bachelor’s degree from Tsinghua University, Beijing, China.
 <!-- For more information, please refer to my [Curriculum Vitae](https://drive.google.com/file/d/1afqzCNoYhTbYer-mW-HA2aSQDCiQLajp/view?usp=sharing). -->

 ## Education